turingschool/career-development-curriculum-site/mixed_groups/mixed_less_represented_prompts.md

     * [Searching for companies by key values](https://www.keyvalues.com/)

 ### Close Out & Next Steps (5 mins)
 Take time to wrap up any conversation threads!
-Decide how you'd like to continue the conversation (if you want) with each other beyond today's discussion.
-Add each other on LinkedIn.
+Decide how you'd like to continue the conversation (if you want) with each other beyond today's discussion and if you'd like to support each other moving forward.